transloadit/uppy/packages/@uppy/aws-s3/README.md

 <a href="https://www.npmjs.com/package/@uppy/aws-s3"><img src="https://img.shields.io/npm/v/@uppy/aws-s3.svg?style=flat-square"></a>
 <a href="https://travis-ci.org/transloadit/uppy"><img src="https://img.shields.io/travis/transloadit/uppy/master.svg?style=flat-square" alt="Build Status"></a>

 The AwsS3 plugin can be used to upload files directly to an S3 bucket.
-Uploads can be signed using Uppy Server or a custom signing function.
+Uploads can be signed using Companion or a custom signing function.

 Uppy is being developed by the folks at [Transloadit](https://transloadit.com), a versatile file encoding service.